-Things may look all peachy keen when you come to visit Pass the Sushi but my kitchen is like everyone else and some days things just don't work out.
+Things may look all peachy keen when you come to visit Pass the Sushi, but my kitchen is like everyone else's and some days, things just don't work out.

 Those days are always when we have company.
 Of course, witnesses.
-And always when I'm serving pot stickers.
+And always, it seems, when I'm serving pot stickers.

 When I make these for Handsome and I, they are perfect.
 Wonderful little steamed pockets of ginger spiced pork.
 When my parents are headed over and I need to put something together in a pinch - they all froze together and wont come apart.
 When Handsome's cousin is coming over and all he knows about me is that I write about food - they disintegrate in the pan.

 Trust me, there's no take out place that serves redemption.

 What we have figured out is that it's very hard to know what type of dough you've purchased when it's all in another language you don't read ( I get my pot sticker wrappers from an Asian market - and they have added a few different kinds... apparently not the kind I need) and if you are going to make larger batches to save for later - freeze them first on a baking sheet before shoving them in a bag together.
 Duh.

 But because I'm a sore loser and hate to admit defeat, I did figure out that the batch that was the wrong type of wrapper for pan frying and steaming was perfect for deep frying.
 What isn't perfect for deep frying?... oh a Peep.